AJuna345/uncaffeinated-website/README.md

 <img width="1441" height="1250" alt="image" src="https://github.com/user-attachments/assets/94eb4c44-839a-4829-946c-f2776105b55f" />

 I used the picture news stories from the website.
 I improved the news site by adding a search bar and fixed how it looked

-Description
-This is a news based website that is based on my news website and show news stories I worked on.